By Erin Marissa Russell

 - The foods we call vegetables come from various parts of the plant.
 The veggies we eat may consist of a plant’s leaves, roots, stems, shoots, tubers, or even flowers (as in the case of squash blossoms).

 - In contrast, the legumes we eat come from one specific part of the plant: the seeds.
-Sometimes we eat the immature seeds, as in the case of beans or green peas, which are sometimes called English peas.
+Sometimes we eat the immature seeds.
+Examples of legumes in this category are beans or green peas, which are sometimes called English peas.
 In other cases, we eat mature seeds after they’ve been dried.
-This is true for chickpeas, lentils, and dried beans and peas.
+This is true for chickpeas, lentils, and dry beans and peas.
 Some legumes may be eaten either fresh or dried.
 For instance, you may have seen fresh black-eyed peas in the produce section of the grocery store, but you’ll also find black-eyed peas in their dried form on the shelf.

 - “Vegetables” is a broad category that can further be broken down into various vegetable types.
 We’ve listed these vegetable types below and provided examples.
 There is some overlap with the terms—as with potatoes, which are both root vegetables and nightshades, or collard greens, which are both brassicas and leafy greens.
 Also, some of the foods we call vegetables from a culinary or dietary standpoint may botanically be fruits, as with tomatoes.